 Washington Post food writer Tim Carman has been nominated for two James Beard Foundation Awards; he won one in 2011 for Food-Related Columns and Commentary.
 His work has appeared in four editions of the “Best Food Writing” collections as well as the sixth edition of “Cornbread Nation.”
 He’s written for various publications, including Food Network magazine, Men’s Journal and Maxim.

-Dustin is an award-winning documentary producer, director and cinematographer.
-He has worked in the creative media industry for more than a decade.
-His films have aired on PBS and been featured in festivals across the United States.
-From 2005 to 2007, Dustin worked for Discovery Communications in both post-production and development.
-During his years at Discovery, he was involved in everything from Planet Earth and Mythbusters to Dirty Jobs and Deadliest Catch.
+Dustin is an award-winning director, cinematographer and editor.
+He has worked in the creative media industry for more than 15 years.
+In that time, his commercial work has taken him across the globe, shooting and editing branded and television content for everyone from National Geographic to The Washington Post.
+His documentaries have won audience favorite awards and played in festivals around the world.
+His most recent documentary, New Chefs on the Block, received worldwide distribution, including a streaming deal with Hulu.
+Before starting his own company in 2008, Dustin worked for Discovery Communications in both post-production and development from 2005 to 2007.
 In 2008, Dustin started Lateral Line Productions and decided to simultaneously pursue an MFA in film and electronic media at American University's School of Communication in Washington, DC.
-In 2010, Dustin was given the high honor of Graduating with Distinction from.
+In 2010, Dustin was given the high honor of Graduating with Distinction.
 In 2011, Dustin was featured by LinkTV as a “Rising star in documentary filmmaking.”